‘Allusions in Beanland: two exhibitions at the Australian War Memorial‘, Honest History, 21 March 2017 updated

 Update 28 March 2017: Not explicitly about Indigenous soldiers but notable nevertheless is the Memorial’s acquisition of the large painting, ‘Cure for pain’, by eX de Medici.
 Built around empty helmets, foliage and other finely drawn features, the work is less explicitly about war than much of the rest of the collection at the Memorial and thus is more likely to provoke thought than emotion.

-Update 14 July 2017: The Memorial buys another massacre picture, Queenie McKenzie’s ‘Horso Creek killings’ (1996) and hangs it next to the Rover Thomas.
+Update 14 July 2017: The Memorial buys another massacre picture, Queenie McKenzie’s ‘Horso Creek killings’ (1996) and hangs it next to the Rover Thomas referred to in the main article.